Chinese Pork Chive Dumplings. Delicious savoury morsels of heaven! They are so perfect for lunch, dinner, appetizer or as a side or as a yummy snack.

 Give it a try!

-Well I hope you give my Chinese Pork Chive Dumplings try!
+Well I hope you give my Chinese Pork Chive Dumplings recipe a try!
 It always excites me when you guys make my recipes and I hope this is one you try.

 Chinese Pork Chive Dumplings

 - .70 lb ground pork or ground chicken

 - 1 tsp salt

 - 1/2 tsp sugar

 - 2 cups all purpose flour